Save up to 25%… Shop Our Birthday Sale Now!

 If you’re going through menopause and can’t sleep, you’re not alone.

-Experts estimate around 12% of women experience sleep difficulties.
-But sleep complaints increase dramatically among women in their late 40s to early 50s (1).
+Experts estimate around 12% of women experience sleep difficulties, with sleep complaints increasing dramatically among women in their late 40s to early 50s [1].
 Because this age range is when women typically transition to menopause, the increase suggests a potential link between sleep disturbances and menopause transition.

-Reishi mushrooms are used in traditional Chinese medicine for their sedative (An-Shen) effect (2,3).
+Reishi was used in traditional Chinese medicine for its sedative (An-Shen) effect [2,3].
 This means regular use of reishi mushrooms could help you not lose sleep from your racing thoughts.

-A study in rats showed that reishi decreased sleep latency, or the time it takes one to fall asleep.
-In doing so, reishi increased the rats’ sleeping time, non-rapid eye movement (REM) sleep time, and light sleep time (4).
-The findings from this study suggest that the bioactive compounds in reishi may affect the gamma-aminobutyric acid (GABA) pathway.
-GABA is an inhibitory neurotransmitter known for helping reduce stress and enhancing sleep (5).
+A study in rats showed that reishi decreased sleep latency or the time it takes one to fall asleep.
+In doing so, reishi increased the rats’ sleeping time, non-rapid eye movement (REM) sleep time, and light sleep time [4].

 A similar study showed the influence of reishi mushroom extracts in rats.
-Just 3 days of treatment at 80 mg/kg increased total sleep time and non-REM sleep time (3).
-Researchers also found increases in tumor necrosis factor-alpha (TNF-ɑ), a key regulator of sleep (6).
+Just three days of treatment at 80 mg/kg increased total sleep time and non-REM sleep time [3].
+Researchers also found increases in tumor necrosis factor-alpha (TNF-ɑ), a key regulator of sleep [6].

-These animal studies suggest various mechanisms through which reishi helps promote higher quality sleep.
-More research will be needed to confirm these findings.
+These animal studies suggest various mechanisms through which reishi helps promote higher-quality sleep.
+However, more research will be needed to confirm these findings in human subjects.

 Reishi for sleep

-Traditional Chinese medicine physicians call reishi “the mushroom of immortality” for its all-encompassing health support (8).
+Traditional Chinese medicine physicians call reishi “the mushroom of immortality” for its all-encompassing health support [8].
+Let’s examine some research and the health claims of reishi’s connection with fatigue.

 Fatigue is also a common side effect associated with medical conditions.
 A study evaluated the effects of reishi mushroom and carob on women with fibromyalgia.
-After 6 weeks of taking 6 grams of reishi per day, the participants showed significantly enhanced physical fitness and up to 30% less pain.
-The group that took the carob supplements showed no improvements (10).
+After six weeks of taking 6 grams of reishi daily, the participants showed significantly enhanced physical fitness and up to 30% less pain.
+The group that took the carob supplements showed no improvements [10].

 shop reishi